nostlie/Sandbox/README.txt

 MvcNinjectCars is a MVC 3 project similar to the above MvcNinject, but as a more concrete example.
 	- Prereqs: none, this is ready to run

+AngularJS_Test is a MVC 4 project with angular.js added and demoed.